7 Reasons For Low Sperm Count: How Low Is Too Low?

 - Total sperm count existing during ejaculation – 39–928 million

 - Sperm concentration after ejaculation -15–259 million per mL

-The above data shows that anything lower than 15 million per ml of semen may result in low sperm count.
-Special measures should be taken for improving the sperm levels up to the required standards.
+The above data shows that anything lower than 15 million per ml of semen may result in a low sperm count.
+Special measures should be taken for improving sperm levels up to the required standards.